nathub071122/natGIT/ANGULAR/syntax-explorer.md

 import {NgModule} from '@angular/core';
 import {AppComponent} from './app.component';
 @NgModule({
+    // The imports array of the AppModule declares all the modules that needs to be imported and used inside this module.
+    // import java.lang.*;
  imports : [
     BrowserModule
  ],

- declarations:[
+//  The declarations array declares the components that are placed inside this module. declarations:[
     AppComponent
  ],
- bootstrap : [
+//  The boostrap array specifice the component to be loaded initially. bootstrap : [
     AppComponent
  ]